 See Related: National Parks to Visit in November

 Address: 1430 Johnson Ln, Eugene, OR 97403

-The museum has an impressive, world-class collection of artwork from around the world.
+The museum has an impressive, world-class collection of artwork worldwide.
 The collection includes pieces from Europe, Asia, and America.
-The artwork is engaging, and you’ll find a mix of historic and contemporary art.
+The artwork is engaging, and you’ll find a mix of historical and contemporary art.

 But it’s not just the collections that make this museum worth visiting.
-The JSMA also hosts a variety of rotating exhibitions throughout the year, so there’s always something new to see.
+The JSMA hosts rotating exhibitions yearly, so there’s always something new.
 Admission to the museum is free.
 This makes it one of the best free things to do in Eugene, Oregon.

 The Jordan Schnitzer Museum of Art offers free public tours on the first Saturday of every month.
 However, you can book a private docent-led tour for a small fee of up to $6 for adults.
 The museum is open Wednesday through Sunday.
 So plan your visit for a weekday to avoid the weekend crowds.

-The Excelsior Inn is only a few minutes walk from the Jordan Schnitzer Museum of Art.
-Reserve your accommodation here and enjoy a landscaped courtyard while being only minutes from one of the best Eugene, Oregon, tourist attractions.
+The Excelsior Inn is only a few minutes from the Jordan Schnitzer Museum of Art.
+Reserve your accommodation here and enjoy a landscaped courtyard only minutes from one of the best Eugene, Oregon, tourist attractions.